tsumarios/blog/_posts/2023-09-02-a-primer-on-cryptocurrency-investigation-and-forensics.md

 ## Tracing Illicit Crypto Transactions

 Complementing the study of investigating criminal activities on the blockchain (aka Blockchain Forensics), the intelligence operations behind Crypto Investigation and Forensics unveil the broader landscape of cryptocurrency transactions.
 This field delves into the realm of patterns, behaviours, and trends exhibited by digital assets as they traverse the blockchain.
-Furthermore, it requires a comprehensive approach that combines blockchain forensics with off-chain investigation, e.g., analysis of scheme's timeline, use of forensic analysis to identify account owners and related addresses, legal avenues such as subpoenas and warrants necessary to identify scheme operators fully.
-Additionally, due diligence may include background checks on scheme principals, examining criminal history, financial records, and past involvement in frauds.
+Furthermore, it requires a comprehensive approach that combines blockchain forensics with off-chain investigation, e.g., analysis of the scheme's timeline, use of forensic analysis to identify account owners and related addresses, legal avenues such as subpoenas and warrants necessary to identify scheme operators fully.
+Additionally, due diligence may include background checks on scheme principals, examining criminal history, financial records, and past involvement in fraud.
 For international cases, coordination with overseas sources may be required.
 The most common areas of analysis and fact-finding are:

 - *Attribution Data*: blockchain intelligence tools gather and analyse ownership attribution information, which helps de-anonymise blockchain addresses.
 This information can identify associations with criminal groups, fraudulent schemes, and transactions with relevant entities like exchanges and fiat off-ramps used to convert criminal proceeds.
 - *Transaction Mapping*: transactional data is visually represented in maps and flowcharts, revealing interactions with exchanges and other entities.
 This mapping aids in recognising patterns commonly used for money laundering, such as layering and peel chains.
 Expert investigators employ automated tools for efficient evidence collection.